Love and Death poster

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This reveals the protagonist's commitment to Boris accidentally becomes a war hero when his cannon misfires and destroys a French command post.
 He receives a medal and newfound status, choosing to embrace his unlikely heroism rather than continue hiding., moving from reaction to action.

 At 43 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Napoleon's continued conquests reach a crisis point.
+The analysis reveals that this crucial beat Napoleon's continued conquests reach a crisis point.
 Sonja proposes that they assassinate Napoleon to save Russia—a false victory setup.
 Boris initially resists but is drawn into the plot, shifting from passive philosopher to active participant in history., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 68 minutes initiates the final act resolution at 80% of the runtime.
 Boris accepts his fate with philosophical resignation.
 He realizes that whether life has meaning or not, he lived authentically—loving Sonja, questioning existence, and finally acting on principle.
 His synthesis combines intellectual acceptance with emotional peace., demonstrating the transformation achieved throughout the journey.